Guide to Ramadan, the Sultan of Months & Shawwal

 This night holds two profoundly significant moments in Islamic history, marking pivotal events that shaped the course of Islam.

-It is the night of Nuzul al-Qur’an, the Descent of the Qur’an, where the first verses of the Qur’an were revealed to our Prophet ﷺ as divine guidance for all humanity.
+It is the night of Nuzul al-Qur’an, the Descent of the Qur’an, where the first verses of the Qur’an were revealed to our Prophet ﷺ as Divine Guidance for all humanity.

-It is also the the night preceding the Battle of Badr, during which the Prophet ﷺ spent the night in fervent and heartfelt duʿas.
+It is also the night preceding the Battle of Badr, during which the Prophet ﷺ spent the night in fervent and heartfelt duʿas.

 On this night, we are encouraged to recite the 313 names of the Companions of the Prophet ﷺ, the Ahlul Badr.

-This blessed night is also the Urs of Sayyidatina Aishaر, Beloved wife of the Prophet ﷺ.
+This blessed night is also the Urs of Sayyidatina Aishaر, Beloved Wife of the Prophet ﷺ.

 Articles and resources on this night can be found here.

-Sunday, 8th March/ 19 Ramadan
+Sunday, 8th March/ 18 Ramadan

 Last 10 Nights.

-These nights are referred to as Days of Salvation.
+Last 10 Days, referred to as Days of Salvation.

 Recite abundantly: “Allahumma innaka a’fuwwun tuhibbul a’fwa fa’fu a’nni”